AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 - Randomize the position of the correct answer across questions (A, B, C, D) and distribute correct answers evenly: ~25% each for A/B/C/D (index 0/1/2/3)
 - Verify each option uses fresh language — if an option could be found verbatim in the source, rewrite it

+**Qualifier words:**
+- Absolute words ("always", "never", "only", "must") and hedged words ("may", "can", "often", "typically") should appear in both correct answers and distractors when scientifically appropriate
+- Avoid patterns where absolute words cluster only in distractors while hedged words cluster only in correct answers
+- Use absolute language in correct answers when factually justified (e.g., "Water saturation must always be between 0 and 1" is a valid correct answer)
+- A test-taker should not be able to exploit word-choice patterns to guess answers without domain knowledge

 ## Rationale

 For each question, provide a brief rationale (2-4 sentences):